lukeg101/lukeg101.github.io/about.md

 <img class="col one right" src="/img/{{ page.imgpath }}/prof_pic.jpg" alt="me at trinity college, oxford">

 <br/>
-I am a Compiler Engineer at Arm in Cambridge, United Kingdom.
-I work on the Open Source [LLVM](https://llvm.org/) compiler, formal validation, and testing of specifications.
+I am a PhD student at University College London, focusing on compiler validation/verification with formal memory models in the context of relaxed memory and concurrency.
+My PhD is funded by Arm and I am supervised by Jade Alglave and Lee Smith.

+Previously I was a Compiler Engineer at Arm in Cambridge, where I worked on the Open Source [LLVM](https://llvm.org/) compiler, Arm Compiler, and system validation/verification, and testing of compilers using executable architecture specifications and formal memory models.
 I did my Computer Science Masters at the University of Oxford and completed my Bachelors in Computer Science at the University of Nottingham.
-I am passionate about Programming Languages, Functional Programming, Compilers and Computer Science theory in general.

-I am interested in Validation, Metaprogramming, Algebraic Effects, Compilers and Compiler Verification using formal methods.
-My Masters Thesis combined these fields in an attempt to fix correctness specifications for Functional Compilers.
+In my spare time I like all things coffee, skydiving, mechanical keyboards, and learning new things.
+See my blog for more.
+Previously I was involved in the hackathon community and I used to play guitar.
+Let me know if you know how to get out of the minor pentatonic rut!